Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in

 As discussed in the proof of Lemma~\ref{lemma:HH-robin-AP}, elliptic regularity implies $w - \chi \tilde{w} \in H^2(\Omega\setminus\interface)$ with

 Since $\chi \equiv 1$ near $\Gamma$, we conclude

-Inserting this estimate in (\ref{eq:2nd-order-15}) yields
+Inserting this estimate in \eqref{eq:2nd-order-15} yields

-Noting that (\ref{eq:2nd-order-5}) is a Neumann problem for $w$, we get from elliptic regularity for Neumann problems the desired statement \ref{AP2}.
+Noting that \eqref{eq:2nd-order-5} is a Neumann problem for $w$, we get from elliptic regularity for Neumann problems the desired statement \ref{AP2}.

-We remark in passing that the above arguments can be bookstrapped to show \ref{AP2} for $s_{\max} > 0$.
-We refer to \cite[Rem.~{6.5.7}]{bernkopf21} and in particular to the bootstrapping argument for the analytic regularity assertion \ref{WP3} in Appendix~\ref{section:analytic_regularity_second_order_abcs} for more details.
+We remark in passing that the above arguments can be boostrapped to show \ref{AP2} for $s_{\max} > 0$.
+We refer to \cite[Rem.~{6.5.7}]{bernkopf21} and in particular to the bootstrapping argument for the analytic regularity assertion \ref{WP3} in Appendix~B of \cite{preprint_bernkopf_chaumontfrelet_melenk_2022a} for more details.